dokester/BayesicFitting/docs/glossary.md

 where parameter can be allowed to go.
-Say if you have data from a spectrometer, then any frequency derived should be within the measuring domain of the instrument; fluxes should be above the noise level and below the saturation etc. My personal rule of thumb is, whenever you start to frown on the outcome of a parameter it is out of your prior range.
+Say if you have data from a spectrometer, then any frequency derived should be within the measuring domain of the instrument; fluxes should be above zero and below the saturation etc. My personal rule of thumb is, whenever you start to frown on the outcome of a parameter it is out of your prior range.